Logo

 A new study explores the development of an electrochemical sensor for detecting diuron, an herbicide commonly used in agriculture to improve productivity and the quality of agricultural products such as citrus fruits, rice, and potatoes.

-MOBILES Project meeting in Poland at IUNG
+MOBILES Project Meeting in Poland at IUNG

 • News

-MOBILES Project meeting in Poland at IUNG
+MOBILES Project Meeting in Poland at IUNG

 The meeting of the MOBILES Project partners at the Institute of Soil Science and Plant Cultivation – State Research Institute (IUNG) in Puławy, Poland, marked significant progress toward one of the project's key objectives—the collection of soil samples and their metagenomic analysis.